Arkansas 11-year-old wins USA Mullet Championship, donates winnings to foster care - NewsBreak

 “As soon as he found out he won, he got up and grabbed his calculator to add up all the donations that had been given, plus his prize money, so he would know the total,” his mother Lesli told KARK.

-“I’m real excited for those kids in foster care,” Allan said.Father sues for $1M after teacher cuts 7-year-old daughter’s hair
+“I’m real excited for those kids in foster care,” Allan said.Family therapist explains how to talk with kids about TikTok challenges

 Allan used to be in foster care himself.
 In 2015, he and his twin sister Alice were adopted by Derek and Lesli Baltz of Jonesboro.
 Now, he wants other kids to have the same opportunity.